$K$-theoretic Coulomb branches of quiver gauge theories and cluster varieties: Introduction

-Let us conclude the introduction by mentioning the forthcoming paper of S. Cautis and H. Williams, in which they construct a finite-length $t$-structure on the derived category of $G_{\mathcal{O}}$-equivariant coherent sheaves on the moduli space $\Rcr$ such that the convolution functor is $t$-exact.
-This leads to to a canonical basis in the $K$-theoretic Coulomb branch algebra and a potential monoidal categorification of the cluster structure discussed in the present article; it would be interesting to explore the latter possibility further.
+We conclude the introduction by mentioning the work~\cite{CW23} of Cautis and Williams, in which they construct a finite-length $t$-structure on the derived category of $G\bss{z}$-equivariant coherent sheaves on the moduli space $\Rcr$, leading to to a canonical basis in the $K$-theoretic Coulomb branch algebra.
+We hope that our Theorem~\ref{thm:main-iso} can be used to show that their category of Koszul-perverse coherent sheaves provides a monoidal cluster categorification of the cluster algebras associated to quiver gauge theories.